 Brush, vegetation and bushes can get in the way of your condensing unit.
 This could restrict its airflow, lower its energy efficiency and impact your comfort.
 Here’s a method you can follow to get your unit operating smoothly again.

 - Shut off electricity fully at the breaker or outside device.

 - Clear yard waste around the equipment.
 Once you’ve cleared bigger refuse within a two-foot space, you can use a paint brush or vacuum to carefully clean the equipment’s fins.
-Crooked fins can also impact capability, so you can attempt to correct them with a blunt knife.
+Crooked fins can also impact capability.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the equipment.
 Don’t get moisture on the fan motor.

 Not Enough Refrigerant

 When air conditioning units don’t have adequate refrigerant, they’ll struggle to remove heat and humidity from your house.

 Here are a few indications that your unit is seeping refrigerant: